Get Help Now

 It can be difficult to detect substance use disorder in a loved one or even in yourself.
 That being said, there are some warning signs and symptoms of tramadol addiction you can keep an eye out for.

-Trying to detox from tramadol, or any addictive substance, on your own can be very dangerous.
-If you’re noticing withdrawal symptoms after stopping use of a drug, seeking professional medical care is essential.
+Trying to detox from tramadol or any addictive substance on your own can be very dangerous.
+If you’re noticing withdrawal symptoms after stopping the use of a drug, seeking professional medical care is essential.

-Abusing any drug can have dangerous side effects – both short-term and long-term.
+Abusing any drug can have dangerous short-term and long-term side effects.
 These can affect both your physical and mental health.

 Short-term effects are those that occur immediately after you abuse tramadol, whereas long-term effects occur after prolonged use.
 Both types of side effects can cause lasting damage.